robpre/packagify/README.md

 ```

-## or even as middle ware in a server.
+## or even as middleware in a server.

 ```js